uiuc-dm-group/DMRG-19FA/README.md

    [notes](https://github.com/uiuc-dm-group/DMRG-19FA/blob/master/notes_SLP.md)

     | introduction | SLP |
    > This is an excellent introduction of NLP.
 The history and the structure of key issues in NLP really help me comb the understanding of NLP.
+Good job, Daniel Jurafsky and James H. Martin.

    > My favourite quote: "_We can only see a short distance ahead, but we can see plenty there that needs to be done._", by the great Alan Turing